mikef5410/HomeSweetHome/README.md

 ```
 # Usage #

-homeshick is used via subcommands, so simply typing `homeshick` will yield a helpful message
+HomeSweetHome is used via subcommands, so simply typing `homeshick` will yield a helpful message
 that tersely explains all of the things you can do with it.

 Most subcommands accept castlenames as arguments.